wchuang/wchuang.github.io/about.md

 ---

 Hi, my name is Frank, an iOS developer from Taiwan.
-Currently, I work and live in Shanghai, China.
+Currently, I work at [Didi Chuxing(DiDi)](https://www.didiglobal.com/) and live in Beiling, China.
-I have 6+ years iOS and few backend development experience, I love and focus on Objective-C, Swift, Node.js and Golang.
+I have 7+ years iOS and few backend development experience, I love and focus on Objective-C, Swift, Node.js and Golang.
 You can find me on [LinkedIn](https://www.linkedin.com/in/franklol/)